 Now you can see how effective and efficient the ICO or token sale model can become using advanced Ethereum smart contracts.

 The prediction market is another insightful addition to the use cases of Ethereum smart contracts.
 Also, there are a few platforms developed on the Ethereum blockchain.
 They decided to implement the use case of prediction markets, such as Gnosis and Augur.

 The idea of a prediction market can be used for the places where you want to predict the outcome of an ongoing football match, an Election campaign in a country, price discovery points of auctions, the probability of Elon Musk succeeding in colonizing Mars, etc.

 In such scenarios, the participants will be provided with incentives when making predictions.
 When some of them predict accurately, they'll be further rewarded using trustless smart contracts deployed on the Ethereum blockchain.

 Not only these predictions can be used in gambling and betting but also for knowing whether a should go with the launch of a particular product or not and thus, making the entire process cheap and rewarding.

 Smart Contracts can come in use in places where you have escrow services and middlemen.
 Because now it's possible to replace them with smart contracts.

-However, the smart contracts, in this scenario, need to be extremely agile and proficient.
-They need to thoroughly equipped with all scenarios and conditions.
-Indeed, should be well tested.
+However, smart contracts, in this scenario, need to be extremely agile and proficient.
+They need to be thoroughly equipped with all scenarios and conditions.
+Indeed, should be well-tested.